How Chronic High Cortisol Levels Are Messing with Your Fitness Goals

 • Osteoporosis

 Another one of these issues is that your stress response tells your body to keep, save, store.
 Whatever’s there, it needs to stay, because who knows when you’re going to eat or sleep again?
 It might sound dramatic, but this is what the stress response system is supposed to be for; it was never meant to fret over that contentious conference call, third job or upcoming thesis defense.
+It was meant to get you through the lean months when hunting and gathering enough food for the group was a struggle.

 Am I Self-Sabotaging My Fitness Routine?